🖋️ About Part II

 🌟 Major Themes

-- Assistance and Guidance: Great-heart represents God’s protection and guidance.
+- Assistance and Guidance: Great-heart and other helpers represent God’s care through leaders and companions.

 🔍 Allegorical Characters in Part II

-- Giant Despair: Represents depression and doubt, defeated by faith.
+- Giant Despair: Represents depression, hopelessness, and spiritual doubt.

 Post prepared for Let’s Master Everything Simple – your guide to literary learning made easy.